DongzeHE/scpca-docs/docs/faq.md

 It should be noted that in this conversion the `colData`, `rowData`, and metadata that are found in the original `SingleCellExperiment` objects will not be retained.
 If you would like to include this data, you could write out each table separately and load them manually in Python.
-Alternatively, you might be interested in this [reference from the authors of scanpy](https://theislab.github.io/scanpy-in-R/#converting-from-r-to-python) discussing a different approach to  conversion using Rmarkdown notebooks and the `reticulate` package to directly convert `SingleCellExperiment` object components to AnnData object components without writing files to disk.
+Alternatively, you might be interested in this [reference from the authors of scanpy](https://theislab.github.io/scanpy-in-R/#converting-from-r-to-python) discussing a different approach to  conversion using Rmarkdown notebooks and the `reticulate` package to directly convert `SingleCellExperiment` object components to `AnnData` object components without writing files locally.